Common Injuries to the Elderly and How They Occur

 Other accidents have greater consequences.
 A driver makes an error and has an automobile accident.
 A person trips on a stair or wet floor and falls down, or perhaps a child crashes a bicycle into a tree.

 Luckily, we can often “shake it off,” even after these accidents occur.
 Other times, we sustain serious and painful injuries, resulting in missed work, lost wages, medical bills, and sometimes permanent injury or death.

 One factor that certainly plays a role in our ability to recover is age.
 Younger accident victims often bounce back more easily than our elderly population.
 In this article, we’ll discuss some common injuries to the elderly and how they occur.

 How Are Americans Injured?

-According to the National Safety Council (NSC), in 2016 Americans suffered 161,374 preventable deaths and 44.5 million injuries, all at a cost of $967.9 billion.
+According to the National Safety Council (NSC), in 2016, Americans suffered 161,374 preventable deaths and 44.5 million injuries, all at the cost of $967.9 billion.
 This represented the highest death rate since 1973.
 The authors linked the trend to opioid poisoning deaths, motor vehicle accidents, and increased falls for older adults.